J

 Training

 The Jackabee’s inquisitive, intelligent, and hard-working nature should serve it well throughout the entire training process.
 This mix is eager to learn and follow human commands.
 However, because of its keen sense of smell, the Jackabee is constantly bombarded by distractions.
-Owners will therefore need to exercise plenty of time and patience with this mix; you should also consider holding your training sessions in an environment with minimal stimulations.
+Owners will therefore need to invest plenty of time and patience with this mix; you should also consider holding your training sessions in an environment with minimal stimulation.

 Jackabee sitting inside an empty wicker hamper.